Mixing in two-dimensional shear flow with smooth fluctuations: Decay of the scalar

 Thus, initially $L_+\gg L_-$.
-We will see that the ratio $L_+/L_-$ typically grows with time.
-And we will ignore very rare events where the ratio becomes of order unity.
-Therefore below we assume $L_+\gg L_-$.
+We will see that the ratio $L_+/L_-$ typically grows with time and will neglect very rare events when the ratio becomes of order unity.
+Thus, we assume $L_+\gg L_-$ is fulfilled further all the time.

 Substituting the parametrization (\ref{matrixp}) into Eq. (\ref{eq:02}) and then using Eq. (\ref{thetadim}), one finds the equations for the angle $\phi$ and the parameters $L_\pm$.
 In the limit $L_+\gg L_-$ one reproduces the equation (\ref{homog7}) for the angle $\phi$ and the equations for $L_\pm$ are